microchip-pic-avr-examples/dspic33a-crypto-accelerator-module/dspic33ak512mps512/ecdh/README.md

 |P-521|41.56|

 ### Memory Size Benchmarking
-The following results are using P-521.
 Flash size will vary based on size of the stored data inputs used with the library.

 |ECC Curve|RAM (bytes)|FLASH (bytes)|
 |----|----|----|